-Knowing that the fibroids are the direct cause of urinary, bleeding, and/or pain symptoms, surgical removal of the fibroids (via any of the aforementioned methods) has been shown to relieve said symptoms
+Knowing that fibroids are the direct cause of urinary, bleeding, and/or pain symptoms, surgical removal of the fibroids (via any of the aforementioned methods) has been shown to relieve these symptoms

 Is myomectomy clinically proven?

-Myomectomy has been clinically proven as safe and effective in significantly reducing quality of life symptoms due to uterine fibroids, with similar relief of symptoms to both hysterectomy and uterine fibroid embolization.²
+Myomectomy has been clinically proven as safe and effective in significantly reducing symptoms caused by uterine fibroids, with similar patient satisfaction outcomes to both hysterectomy and uterine fibroid embolization.²

 How does myomectomy compare to other treatment options?

 The primary (and obvious) advantage of myomectomy is the retention of the uterus, and thus the possibility of future pregnancy.
 However, like any surgical procedure, myomectomy may have complications including bleeding, scarring of the uterus, or fibroid regrowth.
 One study compared outcomes in 149 UFE and 60 myomectomy patients across 16 medical centers in the US, and found similar improvements in fibroid symptoms and quality of life.
 The only differences were that patients receiving UFE required fewer days off work (10 versus 37 days) and experienced fewer adverse events, major or minor (22% vs 40%).³

 Several factors should be discussed with your physician before deciding on myomectomy.
 These include but are not limited to: the patient’s age, the size and number of fibroids, the patient’s desire to remain fertile, and desired time to return to normal activities.
 If you're considering fibroid treatment, we recommend that you familiarize yourself with all of your options.

 Rakotomahenina, H., Rajaonarison, J., Wong, L., & Brun, J.-L. (2017).
 Myomectomy: technique and current indications.
 Minerva Ginecologica, 69(4), 357–369.